 Version 1.0 of the RGI was released in February 2012.
-An unofficial update to Version 1.0 was provided in April 2012 to replace several regions that had topology errors and repeated polygons.
-Version 2.0, released in June 2012, eliminated a number of flaws and provided a uniform set of data fields for each glacier complex.
-Several outlines were also improved, and a number of outlines were added in previously omitted regions.
+It included a considerable number of unsubdivided ice bodies, which we refer to as glacier complexes, and a considerable number of nominal glaciers, which are glaciers for which only a location and an area are known; they are represented by circles of the appropriate area at the apppropriate location.
+An unofficial update of Version 1.0 was provided in April 2012 to replace several regions that had topology errors and repeated polygons.
+Version 2.0, released in June 2012, eliminated a number of flaws and provided a uniform set of attributes for each glacier.
+Several outlines were improved, and a number of outlines were added in previously omitted regions.
 Version 2.0 also added shapefiles for its first-order and second-order regions.